X TARTU FOLK

 Start Activity Description

 19.30 The café stage at the Vanemuine Concert Hall The café stage will feature a colourful mix of small ensembles and solo performances.
+Sharing their musical thoughts will be Regina Mänd, Katia and Friends, Karoliina and Jürgen, Sirgutii, Karmoškaässad, the Ristikheinad Siblings in a Reduced Lineup, and many others.
 Tickets available on Fienta (day ticket): 15/20€ (discounted tickets: students, pensioners)

 16th of November